enonic/cms-connections-integration/README.md

 Access-Control-Max-Age: 		    &lt;delta-seconds&gt;
 </code></pre>

-We recommend to explicit specify permitted origins in the Allow-Origin list.
+It is recommended to explicit specify permitted origins in the Allow-Origin list.

 CMS portal
 ----------